Etienne357/POLA-02_Analysis/README.md

 To download all the material from this git repository do `git clone https://github.com/Etienne357/POLA-02_Analysis.git` on your terminal.

 First you need Anaconda2 to perform analysis, especially jupyter notebook.
-Follow the following instructions to set up Anaconda and the relevant packages.
+Follow the instructions below to set up Anaconda and the relevant packages.

 ## Anaconda setup